soif/munin_plugins/exim_rbls/README.md

 # exim_rbls

-Graph count of emails rejected by each RBLs configured in Exim
+Graph count of emails rejected by each RBLs configured in Exim.

+** (The included Perl shebang is directly compatible with latest Centos-Cpanel versions )**

 ## Installation
 - Copy ```exim_rbls``` to the main Munin plugin directory, ie :```/usr/share/munin/plugins/```